ldidry/lufi/README.md

 ## Contribute!

 Please consider contributing, either by [reporting issues](https://git.framasoft.org/luc/lufi/issues) or by helping the [internationalization](https://pootle.framasoft.org/projects/lufi/).
-And of course, code contribution are welcome!
+And of course, code contributions are welcome!

 The details on how to contribute are on the [wiki](https://git.framasoft.org/luc/lufi/wikis/contribute).

-## Others projects dependancies
+## Other dependencies

 Lufi is written in Perl with the [Mojolicious](http://mojolicio.us) framework.